 Disciplinary Policy (DP)

 Similar to the MPP, the key change to the DP has been the re-working of the complaint management process and tribunal hearing process.
 In that regard, the DP is now consistent with the MPP.

 We have also clarified the ranking of each Tennis National Policy, in that if there is any inconsistency, the MPP takes precedence over the DP (and both the MPP and DP take precedence over the Social Media Policy).

 We have also added new breaches of the DP, including a prohibition on misusing personal information and a failure to provide truthful information as part of the complaint management process.

-In order to gain a full appreciation of the changes made to the DP, we encourage you to review the document – Record of Changes Disciplinary Policy FINAL Feb19.
+In order to gain a full appreciation of the changes made to the DP, we encourage you to review the full outline of the changes made to the DP.

 Social Media Policy

 The Social Media Policy has been updated in line with advances and changes in technology, and the different ways people are now able to communicate via social media platforms.
 It is otherwise generally consistent with the previous version.